smartlife/color-sorting-game/README.md

 Each screen fills the entire viewport so there is no scrolling on mobile devices.
 The JavaScript manages transitions between screens and keeps track of the current level number, starting from 1.

-Levels automatically advance once every base contains objects of a single color or is empty.
+Levels automatically advance once every base is full with objects of a single color or is empty.

-This project is intended as a simple starting point for expanding into a full puzzle game where players sort colors into the correct order.

 ## Getting Started

-Open `index.html` in a modern browser to try the demo.
+Open `www/index.html` in a modern browser to try the demo.
 No build step or external dependencies are required.

 ## Level Configuration